 An icon in the Denver community, Bernie Valdez opened the doors and received numerous accolades for his work on behalf of the Latino community.
 Denver Mayor Thomas G. Currigan recognized Valdez’ outstanding qualities and in 1963 made him the first Hispanic to serve on a Denver Mayor’s Cabinet.
 Valdez was appointed Manager of Denver’s welfare Department, later called the Social Services Department; he held this position from 1963-1979.Valdez was also the first Hispanic to serve as a member of the Denver Board of Education and was eventually named President of the Board, serving from 1975-1977.
 Honors bestowed on Valdez include an Honorary Doctorate degree in Public Service from Metropolitan State University of Denver, the Martin Luther King, Jr. Human Relations Award, and the naming of LARASA’s Annual Bernie Valdez Awards Ceremony in his honor.
 Also named to honor his work in the Latino community are two significant Denver Buildings: the Bernie Valdez Heritage Center and the Valdez-Perry Branch Library in north Denver.
 He was a founding member and the first chairman of LARASA’s Board of Directors.
 He also founded the Latin American Educational Foundation (LAEF) and National Council of La Raza (NCLR).
 The work that Bernie Valdez did for our community is the reason he has left a Founder’s Legacy on our organization as well as the reason he was chosen as the namesake of our awards event!

-Over the past 43 years, Steinhauser has been a consistent supporter of LARASA’s programmatic initiatives and events.
+Since the beginning, Steinhauser has been a consistent supporter of LARASA’s programmatic initiatives and events.
 Recognized as a national expert on prevention of age discrimination in the workplace and effective management of an age diverse workforce, Steinhauser is also a fine arts photographer.
 He views the world through the lens of a college professor of aging and social issues at the Metropolitan State University of Denver, as well as a long-time human rights advocate and president of diversity consulting firm Sheldon Steinhauser & Associates, Inc. Steinhauser has received numerous awards for his work in social justice and diversity, including an honorary doctorate in Public Service from Regis University, the Martin Luther King Jr. Humanitarian Award and the Award for Professional Staff Excellence of the Anti-Defamation League.
 Since first entering photography competitions in late 2003, his work has been exhibited in juried competitions in the Washington D.C. area, Georgia, Kansas, Missouri, New Jersey, Pennsylvania and Colorado.
 In his own words: “My photographs speak of connections to the simple realities around me in my Colorado home, and the diversity around the globe that fills and enriches our lives–the children who give us hope, the older adults who give us wisdom, the beauty in the landscape that nourishes our inner self, the ‘things’ we see that help us to not take ourselves so seriously–and so much more.”
 Steinhauser was praised editorially by The Denver Post in 1985 as the “Gentle Lion” for his long and distinguished career.
 It is because of his contributions as an advocate for diversity that Sheldon Steinhauser has left his Founder’s Legacy on our organization.

 Rodolfo “Corky” Gonzales